Home » Calendar » October in Barcelona: What to do + Weather and packing guide

 They are free-to-attend events and it’s almost impossible to find reliable info on them in English… But here we’ll mention the most important ones happening in October in Barcelona:

-From the 29th Sep to the 8th Oct, it’s the turn of the neighbourhood of Sarrià to organise its Festa Major.
+From the 29th Sep to the 13th Oct (dates to be confirmed), it’s the turn of the neighbourhood of Sarrià to organise its Festa Major.

 The neighbours decorate their balconies, join community dinners in the streets, and organise activities such as flam (pudding) eating contest!